 Paris to the Rhine

-My grandmother did not receive any personal effects and no body was every recovered.
+My grandmother did not receive any personal effects and no body was ever recovered.
 All she got was a telegram.
 (I will get that scanned when I can.)
 My mother never knew her father (she was only 3 when he was killed) and neither did my uncle.
 He was just gone.

 I’m one of only 2 people in my family (my uncle is the other) that has seen my grandfather’s marker in the American Military Cemetery in Lorraine (St. Avold), France.
 If you’d like to see the details of his marker, you have to do a search here.
 No direct links, sadly.
+[This site has been updated and is FAR better than it used to be.
+The search feature is very robust.
+4/15]

 It was very moving to stand in that place, with thousands of markers all around.
 It really brought home the meaning of WAR and the loss of life involved in such violence.
 As I stood there on that summer day, under the blue French sky, I realized that each and every marker represented a life.
 Fathers, brothers, husbands, sons and probably a few women, too.
 Those markers that stretched as far as the eye could see were people just like my grandfather – most of them even younger.
 It literally brought me to my knees.
 I knelt there, with tears coursing down my face and my breath caught in my throat, feeling overwhelmed by the magnitude of it all.
 Then I realized that this was one of many WWII cemeteries (the largest for those lost in Europe) and these were only a portion of the people lost to the folly of war.